 Companies and insurers have deep pockets to use in trying to escape liability in truck accidents.
 After a truck accident, they will be already assembling their own legal team to fight your claims.
 This is why getting a free case evaluation with a truck accident attorney would be beneficial to you in the long run and could prevent thousands or millions of dollars worth of mistakes or stress.

 Trucking is an interstate business, meaning it takes place over several different states.
 Oftentimes the trucking company headquarters, pickup location, and delivery location are all different states.
-Trucks than have to drive through multiple other states to make a delivery.
+Trucks then have to drive through multiple other states to make a delivery.
 This can make compliance with various state laws more difficult because states have different laws, rules, and regulations pertaining to shipping and large commercial vehicles.

 This is why there is a federal agency known as the Federal Motor Carrier Safety Administration (FMCSA).
 This agency sets rules and regulations on a national level which set the minimum requirements that all truck drivers and trucking companies must comply with.
 Many of the regulations are aimed at safety.
 When an FMCSA regulation is violated which causes a trucking accident in Las Vegas, Nevada, it could result in liability for the truck driver or trucking company.